SEO and GEO overlap, but they are not the same job. Both still reward consistent expert content that also strengthens brand and Google presence.

 The primary signals AI systems use include demonstrated expertise, consistency of publication, geographic clarity, business identity coherence, and content authority — specific, practitioner-level knowledge demonstrated through published content.

 GEO and SEO are not entirely separate.
 Strong content that demonstrates expertise tends to perform well in both contexts.
-A well-maintained Google Business Profile contributes to both local SEO and to the signals AI systems use to identify and validate local businesses.
+A well-maintained Google Business Profile contributes to local SEO and brand presence first — and to the signals AI systems use to identify and validate local businesses as a bonus.

 The overlap is real but incomplete.
 Many things matter significantly for SEO — backlink profiles, technical site structure — that have relatively little direct impact on GEO.
 And there are things that matter most for GEO — practitioner voice, sustained content cadence — that SEO strategies often neglect.